waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_6.md

 :running_shirt_with_sash: ATHLETIC WAYPOINT - try re-creating the code so far from scratch without looking at the tutorial.

 **Now all our examples pass and we've refactored, a perfect time to commit our changes.
-Since our repository is not empty anymore, push it to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and this can also be a good time switch Driver/Navigator Roles again&nbsp;:twisted_rightwards_arrows: if someones been driving for too long.
+Push them to Github (:pill: [Version Control with Git](https://github.com/makersacademy/course/blob/master/pills/git.md)), and this can also be a good time switch Driver/Navigator Roles again&nbsp;:twisted_rightwards_arrows: if someones been driving for too long.
 **

+Time to move on to [Stage 7](boris_bikes_stage_7.md)!